cardillan/mindcode/SYNTAX.markdown

 `OutOfHeapSpaceException`.
 In that case, allocate more space for the heap in your cell, or switch to a Memory Bank and allocate more space to your heap.

-Once your heap is allocated, you can use global variables:
+Once your heap is allocated, you can use global variables.
+Global variables are identified by the `$` (dollar-sign)
+prefix:

 ```
 allocate heap in cell4[32 ...
 64]

-$dx = 1
+$dx = 1 // this is a global variable assignment
 $dy = 1
 $ne_x = 90
 $ne_y = 90